covid-at-home/covid-at-home/level1.md

 ## Level 1 -- Healthy

-### Don't Get Infected
+### Don't Get Infected - don't infect others

-*(Or infect others should you happen to be asymptomatic / feel fine, but actually have COVID-19...
-Asymptomatic cases are still infectious.)*

-Where possible, follow the instructions from authorities.
+You might feel fine, but the virus can spread before you show symptoms.
+Some people can spread it without ever showing symptoms.
+Follow the instructions from authorities.
 This includes some of the by-now familiar guidelines for social distancing:

 * Change your greetings.
 Instead of a handshake, hug, or kiss(es), try waving or bowing from a distance.
 * Your eyes, nose, and mouth are possible ways for the virus to enter your body.
 Wash your hands before touching your face.
 Don't touch your face while outside.